numberthink/repository/README.md

 Now click "Make repository" and voila: the repository exists.

 This should bring you to a screen that explains how to either initiate the repository from the command line or start by importing code.
+It also gives you an HTTP URL for the repository which we'll need later on.

-It also gives you an HTTP URL that you can use to sync your local repository with the one on Github.
-We'll need that later on, but first let's make the repository _locally_.
+I'll walk through the steps of initiating the repository from the command line, but first let's create the repository_locally_.

 ## Making a local repository